 How does Email Risk work?

-Simply provide an email address to the IDU platform to receive instant results and one of six risk bands:
+Simply provide an email address to receive instant results and one of six risk bands:

 Access to more than 5 billion email addresses